Test in production without watermarks.

 Next i

-workBook.SaveAs("autoResizeRows.xlsx") ' result file
+workBook.SaveAs("autoResizeRows.xlsx") ' Result file

-In addition to auto-sizing rows and columns, IronXL also offers to adjust the width and height manually to a specific row height value and specific column width value
+.In addition to auto-sizing rows and columns, IronXL also offers the option to manually adjust the width and height to a specific row height value and specific column width value.

 using IronXL;